kiranrajput24/Private-Projects-N-Notes/00123Coding Practice/JavaScript/Basics/DOM/EventWithHTML/basic.md

 ## DOM --> Document OBJECT MODEL

-document is object and object is node
+document,elements is object and object is node. everything in DOM tree is node

 Nodes are html elements, text node and comments node that is used in html